mixu/markdown-styles/readme.md

     generate-md --layout ./my-layout/page.html --input ./input --output ./output

+## What's new in v1.2.x

+Code syntax highlighting has been reworked so that syntax highlighters have become pluggable.
+See the relevant section below on how to use the new system.

 ## Just using the stylesheets

 Alternatively, if you just want the stylesheets for your own project, you can just copy the `./assets` folder from the layout you want.